xChiro/KalanMyMoney/README.md

 # What is Kalan My Money?

-According to AULEX dictionary, Kalan means guardian or protector in Maya language, and it's an appropriate name for a personal financial system (maybe not for commercial uses hehe), so that is Kalan My Money.
+According to AULEX dictionary, Kalan means guardian or protector in Maya language, and it's an appropriate name for a personal finance manager system (maybe not for commercial uses hehe), so that is Kalan My Money.

 # Arquitecture